 As school workloads grow and the challenges of college get closer, you can help ensure your son or daughter is prepared with Sylvan’s study skills program in New York.
-Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
-There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
-We're ready to equip your child for success: simply contact your local Sylvan in New York to get started or to find out more.
+Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
+You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
+There’s no better time than now to equip your child for success: contact your local Sylvan in New York now to get started.

-Success begins with a strong foundation.
-With our study skills program in New York, students can develop important skills and strategies that they can not only put to use right away in any grade, but that they can also carry with them into college and even into future careers.
+Strong foundations are vital for long-term success.
+That’s why our study skills program in New York is designed to equip teens with vital skills and strategies that they can not only put to use right away in any grade, but that they can also carry with them into college and even into future careers.
 In other words, we always consider the bigger picture, and our goal is to impart lifelong knowledge that can go a long way to ensuring your son or daughter's personal and academic success.
-We’re ready to build your child’s skillset so he or she can take on any challenge with confidence: find out how we can enhance his or her skillset.
+Help your child take on any challenge with confidence: find out how we can enhance his or her skillset.

-Your Child in Grade 4-12 Will Learn:
+Your Teen Will Learn:

-- Techniques to plan and track projects.
+- Techniques for planning and tracking long term projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.